scoder/lupa/README.txt

 at all for mapping tables.
 For tables with both sequential and mapping content, this ignores the mapping part completely.

+Note that it is best not to rely on the behaviour of len() for mappings.
+It might change in a later version of Lupa.

 Similar to the table interface provided by Lua, Lupa also supports attribute access to table members::